jcul22/Codepath-Final-Project/README.md

 **Required Must-have Stories**

-* Signup/Login to create account
+X Signup/Login to create account
-* Stay signed in between use of app
+X Stay signed in between use of app
-* Show Available pets in shelter
+X Show Available pets in shelter
-* Pick a pet to see more information about the pet
 * Apply for pet screen
 * Display pet was successfully applied for